Joint VA Loan

 Veteran + VA-Eligible Spouse No (if full entitlement available) Veteran’s entitlement only At least one must occupy

-Veteran + Veteran No (if both have full entitlement) Each veteran's entitlement covers their portion At least one must occupy
+Veteran + Veteran (both with full entitlement) No Each veteran’s entitlement covers their portion At least one must occupy

 The Down Payment Reality on a Joint VA Loan

-The VA guarantees 25% of the loan amount to protect the lender if the borrower defaults.
-That guarantee is what makes zero down payment possible on a standard VA purchase.
-But on a joint loan with one veteran and one civilian in a 50/50 split, the VA only covers the veteran's half.
-So the effective VA guarantee on the total loan drops to 25% of 50%, which equals 12.5% of the total purchase price.
-The lender still needs 25% total coverage to approve the loan without a down payment.
-The borrower covers the 12.5% gap out of pocket.
-That requirement comes from VA Pamphlet 26-7, the VA's lender handbook, which establishes how the guarantee applies when co-borrowers include non-veterans.
+The VA guarantees 25% of the loan amount to protect the lender.
+That guarantee is what makes zero down possible on a standard VA purchase.
+But when a veteran and civilian split a loan 50/50, the VA backs only the veteran’s half.
+The effective guarantee on the total loan drops to 25% of 50%, which equals 12.5% of the total purchase price.
+The lender needs 25% total coverage to approve the loan without a down payment.
+The borrower covers the 12.5% gap.

 Reed Letson, Owner, Elevation Mortgage